 The Space Coast Eco Geeks deserve special thanks.
 They are four Brevard County biology teachers from West Shore, Edgewood, Bayside, and Cocoa High schools who have offered invaluable assistance to this project by studying and photographing the gopher tortoises and other wildlife on-site as part of their Eco Classroom project.

-Sunset in the Hollows will be from 4 to 6 p.m. on November 3 and 17.
-Come see…
+Sunset in the Hollows will be from 6 to 8 p.m. on September 1 and 15.
+Bring the…